If you want or need to travel in the summer months, are there any places you can go that are a bargain?

-So where do you go if you must go in the summer?
+So where are the reasonable summer vacation spots in Europe if you go if you must go in the summer?

 You really need to think like a contrarian traveler.
 If all the sheep are going to Paris or the Mediterranean coast, you need to pick a small dot on the French map and head there.
 Go somewhere in Sweden besides Stockholm.
 Get out of Prague after a night and spend your Czech time elsewhere.
 Get the cheapest flight to a big city, then go elsewhere.